lightbend/console-charts/README.md

 ## Publishing Charts

+### enterprise-suite

+Releasing the enterprise-suite is partially automated.
+To release, see *Enterprise Suite Release Process* on Google Drive.

+### reactive-sandbox

 > These are manual steps until we have the time to automate them.

-1. First, make sure you've published the new image if necessary.
+1. First, make sure you've published the new image.
+See *Platform Tooling Release Process* on Google Drive.

-2. Edit Chart.yaml for the respective subdirectory (e.g. reactive-sandbox), updating version as necessary.
+2. Edit `reactive-sandbox/Chart.yaml`, updating version as necessary.

 3. Create the package: `helm package reactive-sandbox` or `helm package enterprise-suite`